 - Comes with ¾ carry bag

 - The flex shaft cannot be handled easily if you are not a professional player

 - The string gets out of shape soon –however, the strong frame allows restringing at ease

-If you are looking for a good beginner’s badminton racquet from a reputed manufacturer, Yonex Nanoray 10 can be a good choice.
+If you are looking for a good beginner’s badminton racket from a reputed manufacturer, Yonex Nanoray 10 can be a good choice.
 Of course, it can be used for doubles game if you can handle the flex shaft.
 Generally, people don’t prefer flexible shaft for doubles game.
-The string quality is not up to the mark as it tends to fail sooner than other racquets in the same range.
+The string quality is not up to the mark as it tends to fail sooner than other rackets in the same range.

-Apart from this, the racquet is a perfect match for doubles game considering wide hit area, comfortable grip, and lightweight construction.
+Apart from this, the racket is a perfect match for doubles game considering wide hit area, comfortable grip, and lightweight construction.
 Overall, it’s a nice buy for beginners and intermediate players in a doubles game.

 The head frame is on the heavy side, making it power hungry and good for rapid smashes.
 The shaft is made of medium flex material to offer little flexibility to store power and release during smashes, increasing the hit speed.

-The racquet falls in the 3U weight category, weighing 85 grams on average, which is not bad.
+The racket falls in the 3U weight category, weighing 85 grams on average, which is not bad.
 The string tension is 20 lbs., and the max recommended tension is 24 lbs.
 If you want to restring it, you have to keep it under 24 lbs. to avoid deforming the frame.

 - Easy to control and great handling